Demystifying the First Home Savings Account in TurboTax

 The FHSA took Canada by surprise

-The First Home Savings Account (can FHSA) was introduced on April 1, 2023 to help Canadians save for their first home.
+The First Home Savings Account (FHSA) was introduced on April 1, 2023 to help Canadians save for their first home.
 At the time, the government was still finalizing the details about this account.
 So I knew just as much information as the tax experts at Turbotax.

 Team